mlibrary/falafel/README.md

 # Falafel
-Base CSS to get you started with U-M Library typography, form elements, and colors.
+A limited base set of CSS to get you started with U-M Library typography, form elements, and colors.
+This is not a front-end framework.

 ## Preview